AIC-BV/wn-faq-plugin/README.md

 ## Installation

-You can (soon) install this plugin for free using WinterCMS Marketplace or using composer (composer require aic/wn-faq-plugin and php artisan winter:up).
+You can (soon) install this plugin for free using WinterCMS Marketplace or (now) using composer (composer require aic/wn-faq-plugin and php artisan winter:up).
 You can then go to 'CMS -> Components' to drag and drop FAQ in to your page/layout.
 Clicking the FAQ component gives you the options to modify the default behaviour.

 ## FAQ variables

-A FAQ exists out of the following variables:
+In the component itself you can use the following variables (note that you should prepend them with [{{ `__SELF__` }}](https://wintercms.com/docs/plugin/components#referencing-self) if you have multiple FAQ components on one page):

+- items (array of items)
+    - name (= category name)
+    - faqs (array of faqs)
         - id
         - category_id
         - is_published
         - is_featured
         - question
         - answer
         - created_at
         - updated_at

-In the component itself you can use the following variables (note that you should prepend them with [{{ `__SELF__` }}](https://wintercms.com/docs/plugin/components#referencing-self) if you have multiple FAQ components on one page):

-- faqs (array of FAQs)
 - isSearch (if true, searchbox is enabled)
 - searchLabel (label for the search field)
 - searchPlaceholder (placeholder for the search field)